 To aleviate such issues, VVC [2] introduce the concept of subpictures.
 Unlike MCTS, subpictures normatively define regional structures in an image that are fully independent.
 Motion vectors can point outside a subpicture through padding, considerably improving coding efficiency.
 The subpicture layout is also defined in the sequence parameter set of a VVC bitstream and the handling process of all subpictures can be said to be much simpler than that of MCTS.

 While looking at the characteristics of layered coding in HEVC we realized that the same functionality introduced by VVC subpictures could also be enabled with HEVC layers.
 Layers in HEVC currently are used to indicate scalability layers, but also multiview and auxiliary layers, such as depth and alpha.
 However, there is no limitation that would say that layers could not be also used to indicate a region/partition within a larger virtual image.
-In an example, assuming that we would like to partition a picture into 4 regions (Regions 0-3) and code them independently ().
+In an example, assuming that we would like to partition a picture into 4 regions (Regions 0-3) and code them independently (Figure 1).
 Each one of these layers could be assigned to a subpicture and then each subpicture could be assigned to a layer_id and coded using one of HEVC’s multilayer profiles.
 Metadata could be defined that would allow a decoder to interpret each layer as a subpicture, and allow it to reconstruct the full or partial picture given this information.